 Liz Schoop has been a participant in the Leadership in Ministry Workshops.
 Following six years of experience as a high school counselor, Liz founded LampLight Counseling Ministry at Harrisonburg, VA.
 This article was originally published in the Leadership in Ministry newsletter (Winter 2010).

-The Leadership in Ministry workshops are part of the Center for Lifelong Learning’s Pastoral Excellence Program.
-Workshops are offered in Atlanta, Boston, Portland, and West Virginia.
+The Leadership in Ministry Workshops are part of the Center for Lifelong Learning’s Pastoral Excellence Program.
+Workshops are offered in Atlanta, GA; Boston, MA; Portland, OR; and Lynchburg, VA.
 To find out more, or to register, visit the program listing at the Center for Lifelong Learning programs listing.